Curriculum and Instructional Programs

 Guidelines for Student Access to the Internet

-Prior to accessing the Internet, all students in District 96 and their parents are required to sign and have on file an Internet Access Authorization form.
-This form sets forth certain Acceptable Internet Use Rules and Guidelines and states that activities that violate those rules and guidelines will result in immediate loss of network privileges and/or other appropriate disciplinary action.
+Prior to accessing the internet, all students in District 96 and their parents are required to sign and have on file an Internet Access Authorization form.
+This form sets forth certain Acceptable Internet Use Rules and Guidelines and states that activities that violate those rules and guidelines MAY result in immediate loss of network privileges and/or other appropriate disciplinary action.
 The Computer Network System Use Policy appears in this Handbook in the section titled Important Notices to the Public.

 Middle School Graduation